tue-5ARA0/poker-server-backend/README.md

 ## Custom Bot Players

-The server backend allows your agent to play against a bot, but the implemented bot is not so clever - it is just an agent that plays random moves.
+The server backend allows your agent to play against a bot on the server-side, but the implemented bot is not so clever - it is just an agent that plays random moves.
 To add a new bot create a subfolder in the `bots` directory with a clever agent implementation.

 <!-- ## Docker Desktop